tomaskavka/react-simple-mapy-cz/README.md

 [Demo](https://tomaskavka.github.io/react-simple-mapy-cz/?path=/story/examples-full-api--basic)

 ### Another examples
-More examples is in `examples` dir and you can explore [Storybook](https://tomaskavka.github.io/react-simple-mapy-cz/ ).
+More examples are in `examples` dir and you can explore [Storybook](https://tomaskavka.github.io/react-simple-mapy-cz/ ).

 ## Mapy.cz docs